-Depending on the floorplan of your unit, a built-in dinette booth may be an option.
+A standard feature in the kitchen area is the built in booth dinette with drawers under the seating areas.
 The dinette provides added storage under the seat area of the booth, along with an extra sleeping area.
 The sleeping area is made by lowering the table top and arranging the cushions.
-A combination desk/dinette table is also an optional feature in the kitchen area, depending on the floorplan of your unit.
-Also note that on models with the booth dinette, seatbelts are mounted to allow forward facing passengers to occupy those positions in transit.